-This CAGC section covers the requirements as specified in OPSS 100, MTO General Conditions of Contract, SSP 100S19 - Construction Act Changes, SSP 100S55 - New Adjudication Process in the Construction Act.
+This CAGC section covers the requirements as specified in OPSS 100, MTO General Conditions of Contract.

 The scope of Section CAGC 4.0 - Time Management, is captured in CAGC Table 4.0 below.
 The terms "Pre", "During", and "Post" refers to "pre-construction", "during construction" and "post construction" respectively.